"'Severus,' she whispered, tears sliding down her pale cheeks. 'My son... my only son...'"

 Narcissa Malfoy showed that she cared more about the safety of her son than Voldemort's orders.

-Snape told Narcissa and Bellatrix of his devotion to the Dark Lord and agreed to take the Unbreakable Vow in order to prove his loyalty.
+Snape explaining to Narcissa and Bellatrix his devotion to the Dark Lord, and agreeing to help Narcissa and take the Unbreakable Vow.

 "There is nothing I wouldn't do anymore!"
 Narcissa breathed, a note of hysteria in her voice.